Jack Ward: The Reniera e Soderina

 John Ward outfitted Gift, Little John, Rubi, & Carminati for piracy over the late winter and early spring of 1607.
 His fleet headed for the Adriatic Sea when they were scattered by a terrible storm.
 Ward, onboard Gift, found only the Rubi before heading for the Eastern Mediterranean.
-On 26 April 1607, between Cyprus and Turkey, Ward spotted "a great argosy of fourteen or fifteen hundred tons" named Reniera e Soderina.
+On 26 April 1607, between Cyprus and Turkey, Ward spotted "a great argosy of fourteen or fifteen hundred tons", a Venetian ship named Reniera e Soderina.

 Rubi was 400 tons, and Gift only 200 tons, yet the crew elected to attack the Reniera e Soderina.
 They fought a three-hour firefight, but Reniera e Soderina was too large to maneuver in the light winds, so her guns never scored a hit.
 Ward's ships managed to pierce her hull five times, lighting bales of hay aflame inside.
 Finally, Ward ordered his ships to close and prepare to board.

 The crew of Reniera e Soderina voted to fight and repel the boarding party, and the captain handed out small arms.
 However, a well-timed volley of chain shot from Rubi hit at least two defenders, tearing them apart.
 The carpenter aboard Reniera e Soderina confronted his captain, telling him to surrender or face a mutiny.
 The captain consented, and Ward captured Reniera e Soderina with no further fighting.
 According to Andrew Barker her cargo was "esteemed to be worth two millions in the least."

 The English government didn't concur.
 They estimated the cargo to be worth only £500,000.
 Still, a report from the Venetian Ambassador in London told the privy council that Venice was close to declaring war on England due to Ward's piracy.
-That ambassador, Secretary Esposizioni, wrote:

-"That famous pirate, Ward, so well-known in this port for the damage he has done, is beyond a doubt the greatest scoundrel that ever sailed from England.
+That ambassador, Secretary Esposizioni, wrote:That famous pirate, Ward, so well-known in this port for the damage he has done, is beyond a doubt the greatest scoundrel that ever sailed from England.
 He has refitted a Venetian ship Soderina and turned her into a berton, with forty pieces of bronze artillery on the lower, and twenty on the upper deck.
-He has given his old ship to Captain [Graves] and these two and some other four ships form six fighting ships in all."

-The English Ambassador in Venice assured the Council "As to Ward, who captured the Soderina and transformed her into a berton, he will meet with a warm reception if he comes into these waters."
+He has given his old ship to Captain [Graves] and these two and some other four ships form six fighting ships in all.The English Ambassador in Venice assured the Council "As to Ward, who captured the Soderina and transformed her into a berton, he will meet with a warm reception if he comes into these waters."